 What is a rough sleeper?
-It’s a terminology affected by all kinds of influences, ideological ones in some cases.
+What is a street homeless person?
+It’s terminology affected by all kinds of influences, ideological ones in some cases.
 We classify anyone in this category if they have nowhere proper to sleep on a regular basis and who therefore sleep outside in the open air or in places not suitable for sleeping: doorways, pavements, cars, boats, broken down buildings, sheds, tents, garages, crack houses, under trees, under railway or road bridges.

 Our knowledge comes from our detailed engagement with rough sleepers and other homeless people.
 We are open six days a week and each day a significant number of people come in to our services, and we will be told the general type of location where they are staying: if they are street homeless as above; or what’s called a sofa surfer, someone who sleeps on a friend or family member’s bed or floor, in temporary or hostel accommodation; are housed, or just passing through.